google/filament/libs/filamentjs/docs/tutorial_triangle.md

 ```

 The above HTML loads three JavaScript files:
+- `filament.js` does a couple things:
-- **filament.js** will download and compile the Filament WASM module.
+   - Downloads assets and compiles the Filament WASM module.
+   - Contains high-level utilities, e.g. to simplify loading KTX textures from JavaScript.
-- **gl-matrix-min.js** is a small library that provides vector math functionality.
+- `gl-matrix-min.js` is a small library that provides vector math functionality.
-- **triangle.js** will contain your application code.
+- `triangle.js` will contain your application code.

 Go ahead and create `triangle.js` with the following content.